Sensei Jon Holland, 1st Dan

 Like many young Karateka, Sensei Jon reluctantly left behind his regular training, as he tried to accommodate the pursuit of higher education, a career and a family, all at the same time.

 Circumstances changed for Sensei Jon, however, when his Son Jay decided that he wanted to learn Karate.
 Once again a door had opened that would allow Sensei Jon to resume his training, whilst still engaging in quality family time.
-Within 3 months, Sensei Jon’s Daughter Anjali and his Wife Priya also decided to join the club; and, 5 years later, at the time of writing they all hold 3rd Kyu Green Belts.
+Within 3 months, Sensei Jon’s Daughter Anjali and his Wife Priya also decided to join the club; and 5 years later, at the time of writing, the girls all hold 3rd Kyu Green Belts and Jay holds a 2nd Kyu Brown Belt.

 Sensei Jon has held the role of Association Photographer since March 2014, He is a professional photographer, and has been happy to offer his services to the Association.